comp1100/comp1100.github.io/_sources/intro.md

 The "assessment" in this course is done throughout the semester.
 However, to be consistent with UQ policy, we will have four main assessment items and deliverables on your project throughout the semester:

 1. **Weekly:** Attend and *participate in* the weekly studios.
-2. **16:00, Tuesday 03/09/2024 -- Testing the problem:** Submit a business model canvas, a set of verified/refuted hypotheses, and transcripts and audio recordings of interviews done so far that demonstrates that the team has a clear and accurate understanding of their customer problems.
+2. **16:00, Thursday 03/04/2025 -- Testing the problem:** Submit a business model canvas, a set of verified/refuted hypotheses, and transcripts and audio recordings of interviews done so far that demonstrates that the team has a clear and accurate understanding of their customer problems.
-3. **16:00, Tuesday 01/10/2024: -- Testing the solution:** Submit a business model canvas, a set of verified/refuted hypotheses, transcripts and audio recordings of interviews, and documentation (pictures, digital files) of any paper prototype used so far that demonstrates whether the solution solves the customer problem (product-market fit).
+3. **16:00, Thursday 01/05/2025 -- Testing the solution:** Submit a business model canvas, a set of verified/refuted hypotheses, transcripts and audio recordings of interviews, and documentation (pictures, digital files) of any paper prototype used so far that demonstrates whether the solution solves the customer problem (product-market fit).
-4. **16:00, Tuesday 07/11/2024 -- Minimum viable product:**  Submit a business model canvas, a set of verified/refuted hypotheses, transcripts and audio recordings of interviews, and a minimal viable product (working software) that demonstrates whether the product solves the customer problem.
+4. **16:00, Thursday 12/06/2025 -- Minimum viable product:**  Submit a business model canvas, a set of verified/refuted hypotheses, transcripts and audio recordings of interviews, and a minimal viable product (working software) that demonstrates whether the product solves the customer problem.

-Deliverables 2-4 will be submitted via Github.
+Deliverables 2-4 will be submitted via Github and Blackbaord.
 Details on submissions will be discussed in the seminars and studios.

 In addition, for deliverables 2-4, each individual will submit a short self-reflection.

 **Late penalty:** 100%.

 The late penalty for assessment is 100% -- that is, failure to submit to the deadlines would result in a fail for that assessment, and therefore the course. *Why so tough?* First, there are many cases in a profession IT environment where deadlines are hard: submitting a tender or grant, software related to events on a fixed date that cannot be moved, submitting reports for regulatory compliance, submitting financial reports, and even alignment with external partner deadlines (e.g. vendors).
 Extensions in these cases are simply not possible, and contingency must be built into any planning.
 Learning how to do this in an environment where failure is contained (i.e. only affects you and nobody else) is useful.
 Second, the deliverables due for this course are simply a culmination of your activity in the previous weeks, so last minute cramming to a deadline is not going to add much value.
 As such, submitting on time is straightforward -- you simply submit what you have done so far.
-If the work so far is not considered up to scratch, it will be given a failing mark, and the team will be asked to improve and re-submit.
+If the work so far is not considered up to scratch, the team will be asked to improve and re-submit.

 ## Generative AI policy